Weather: A warm, mostly dry weekend, but monitoring coastal storm Wednesday

 This weekend will be balmy for mid-December, with high temperatures around 60 degrees.
 It will be mostly dry, too, with just one round of showers to contend with.
 A rain storm will pass Monday before attention turns to a coastal storm that may bring wind, coastal flooding, rain and even snow.

 A weak system will climb just east of the shore.
 Still look for a few showers, which would fall between 6 and 11 a.m.
-Compared to the last column, this has been trending drier though.
-I don't foresee any periods of rain, and the morning will not be a washout.
+Compared to the last column, this has been trending drier.
+I don’t foresee any periods of rain, and the morning will not be a washout.

 After this time, expect a cloudy-and-foggy-at-times afternoon.
 High temperatures will get to around 60 inland, sitting just a little bit cooler at the shore.

 Temperatures will only slide through the 50s during the evening.
-This will make it a good evening for outdoor dining or some holiday shopping in Stone Harbor, Cape May or Smithville, for example.
-Overnight, we'll only drop to the upper 40s on the mainland, with low 50s at the shore.
+This will make it a good evening for outdoor dining or some holiday shopping in Stone Harbor, Cape May or Smithville.
+Overnight, we’ll only drop to the upper 40s on the mainland, with low 50s at the shore.
 You could go without the heat on, and hey, maybe crack a window open.

 While the winter solstice, occurring on Dec.
 21, 2020, is the shortest day of the year, thos…